 Contact forms are one of the most important components of your sales funnel.
 They allow you to effortlessly collect the right information from your potential customers to be able to follow up with them.

 Form builders have pre-made layouts you can quickly deploy to start capturing data right away, from customer surveys, event feedback forms, and lead generation forms, to online order forms and payment forms.

-Make it easy for buyers to find your product or service, and improve your checkout page by using live chat, offer free shipping, and so on.
+Make it easy for buyers to find your product or service, and improve your checkout page by using live chat, offering free shipping, and so on.

 CRM and Sales Integration